phdd/phdd.github.io/content/post/thunderbird-taiga-integration.md

 caption = "Background Image: [**Taiga.io**](https://tree.taiga.io/)"
 +++

+## Update

+Version 2.0 has been released.
+User-Stories and Application Tokens are now supported.
+Unfortunately I had to drop the config dialog, due to Thunderbird 60 migration issues.
+The relevant parameters shall be modified through the config editor (search for taiga).
+The Mozilla review procedure can take a while, but you can side-load it via [github.com/phdd/thunderbird-taiga-integration/releases/tag/v2.0](https://github.com/phdd/thunderbird-taiga-integration/releases/tag/v2.0).

 As described in the _Getting Things Done_ methodology we have to cope with a large amount of incoming information; E-mails are outdated, but still heavily used.
 They are trapped in our client software, only transferable by copy and paste.
 Thus we need a way to import those into our favorite project management system to actually get things done.